What is Squirting?

 Insights from the World Record Holder of volume squirting

 “At this point, I really don’t care if someone thinks it’s pee, diluted pee or not pee.
-I’m tired of explaining and defending the way my body operates,” says Lola Jean, sex Educator and world record holder of volume squirting.
+I’m tired of explaining and defending the way my body operates,” says Lola Jean, Sex Educator and world record holder of volume squirting.

 Women's sexuality has historically been shamed and marginalised.
 From masturbation to queefing (vaginal farts), if it’s aligned with sexual pleasure, it’s been labelled abnormal at some point – and squirting is no exception.
 “It’s a visual equaliser of pleasure,” adds Lola Jean.